-Many load plumbing applications are not described in this document.
-This document presents some basic guidelines.
-Many principles of water-loop applications are valid for the load plumbing discussion as well.
-All plumbing must conform to local codes with the following considerations:
+The applications are too varied to describe in this document.
+However, some basic guidelines will be presented.
+Much of the discussions on water-loop applications are valid for the load plumbing discussion as well.
+All plumbing should conform to local codes with the following considerations: